Theatre has a supporting set:

 Have you ever asked, “What is the verisimilitude of my PowerPoint presentation?”
 Well, of course not!
 Verisimilitude is a huge word used most often in the theatrical and musical worlds.
 It is the appearance of truth – otherwise known as the ability of a play to be believable.
 It carries with its use an artistic call to enhance creativity and expression without losing the truth of the story.

-Librettist, Lisa Kron, at the Tony Awards, shared her real live dream with the audience during her acceptance speech for Fun Home.
+Librettist Lisa Kron shared her real live dream with the audience during her acceptance speech at the Tony Awards for Fun Home.
 The verisimilitude of her dream of a house that has rooms yet to be discovered awakened her audience to an imagined reality.
-Her particular vision moved us to a new way to see the world of professionally produced theatre.
-Calling us to finally see other rooms that have been there all along, she relayed a truth that expanded our emotional connection to the situation without calling us out or scolding or sharing “too much” emotion.
+Her particular vision moved us towards a new way to see the world of professionally produced theatre.
+Calling us to finally see other rooms that have been there all along, she relayed a truth that expanded our emotional connection to the situation without calling us out, scolding, or sharing “too much” emotion.
 Like Lisa Kron, our visual presentation can move our audience beyond the average acceptance speech.
 It can truly inspire and guide our audience visually while we communicate our message verbally.

 When we sit down to create our PowerPoint partner, we need to ask the questions:

 - What is the purpose of the visual part of this presentation?

 - How many key concepts will it have?

 - What needs to be contained in each section?